SerX610/smc-master-thesis/data/gtzan/gtzan_placeholder.md

 # GTZAN Dataset Directory Structure

-This directory should contain the GTZAN dataset, organized as follows:
+This directory should contain the GTZAN dataset (run the [`scripts/data/download_gtzan.sh`](../../scripts/data/download_gtzan.sh) script to download it), organized as follows:

 ```
 genres_original/